Al-Kaafi: About the author

 Ibn Qudamah (أبن قدامة) was a distinguished scholar of Islam.
-He was a pillar of the Hanbali madhhab, the author of numerous beneficial books, a staunch defender of the Sunnah and a man known for his piety.
-He was born in Palestine in 541 Hijri, He memorized the entire Quran at an early age, then continued to memorize by heart huge manuscripts of Islamic knowledge.
+He was a major pillar of the Hanbali madhhab and the author of numerous famous books, He was born in Palestine in 541 Hijri, He memorized the entire Quran at an early age, then continued to memorize by heart huge manuscripts of Islamic knowledge.

 Al-Haafidh Ibn Kathir said about him:

 "He was the Shaikh ul Islaam, an Imaam, a Scholar, outstandingly proficient.
 There was not found in his time or before it by a long span of time, anyone possessing more Fiqh than him."

 Al-Haafidh Ibn Rajab al-Hanbali said about his books:

 "He generated benefit to all the Muslims on a general level, and to the scholars of the (Hanbali) Madhab on a specific level.
 These books spread widely and grew very popular, according to the nobility of his intention and sincerity when writing them."